hopglass/hopglass/README.md

     sudo apt-get install nodejs yarn

 **Note:** The official Debian packages for NodeJS are quite old, you might want to check at [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md) for current binaries installable with your distribution's package manager.
+**Note2:** The `yarn` package is not in the current Debian repositories.
+Use the official sources: https://classic.yarnpkg.com/en/docs/install#debian-stable

 On Mac you can install nodejs and yarn via brew: